The alternative to steroid injections and surgery

 What are the costs for this procedure?

-Please note all shockwave treatment patients need to attend for a biomechanical assessment to establish if it will suit your needs.
+Please see our pricing page for costs.
+Please note all shockwave treatment patients need to attend for a biomechanical assessment to establish this course of treatment will suit your needs.
 Get in touch for further details